rachanachetan/Tableau-Dashboards/Enchantments/README.md

   <img src="/Enchantments/OverallRecco.png">
 </p>

-#### What NWT should pick in order to increase their chances of having their application accepted for the specific conditions of 1.
-Choosing the Core Zone of the Enchantments, 2.
-Average historical temperature being over 52°F and 3.
-The amount of rain being less than 0.03” on average:
+#### What NWT should pick in order to increase their chances of having their application accepted for the specific conditions of
+#### 1. Choosing the Core Zone of the Enchantments
+#### 2. Average historical temperature being over 52°F and
+#### 3. The amount of rain being less than 0.03” on average:

 <p align="center">
   <img src="/Enchantments/ReccoforProblemStmt.png">